-- The original study of ¡Cuidate! (by the program developers) found no effect on teen abstinence, but reported a 12-month improvement in rates of consistent condom use (CCU) and reduction in the number of sex partners (a less-protective effect). - This claim of a 12-month program impact on CCU is called into question by data from the same study, wherein a pretest difference, not controlled for, appeared to account for nearly all of the 12-month difference between groups that was called a program effect. - A replication study by independent evaluators looked at the impact of ¡Cuidate! in a school classroom setting and found no positive results and significant negative effects on substantial subgroups of participants.
-(See Section A6, Negative Program Effects by School-Based CSE.).
+- The original study of ¡Cuídate! (by the program developers) found no effect on teen abstinence, but reported a 12-month improvement in rates of consistent condom use (CCU) and reduction in the number of sex partners (a less-protective effect).59 - This claim of a 12-month program impact on CCU is called into question by data from the same study, wherein a pretest difference, not controlled for, appeared to account for nearly all of the 12-month difference between groups that was attributed to a program effect. - A replication study by independent evaluators looked at the impact of ¡Cuídate! in a school classroom setting and found no positive results and significant negative effects on substantial subgroups of participants.
+(See Section A6, Negative Program Effects by School-Based CSE.).60 d.

-d.
 Teen Outreach Program (TOP)

 When looking at the five evaluation studies of Teen Outreach Program (TOP) in schools, there is more evidence of program failure-findings of no impact or negative impact-than evidence of sustained positive impact.
-TOP is not likely to produce any long-term benefits and has the potential to do harm in adolescent school populations.
+TOP has shown no evidence of long-term post-program benefits and the potential to do harm in adolescent school populations.